Riiiiz/Rez-Custom-Discord-RPC-maker/README.md

 # Rez-Custom-Discord-RPC-maker
 Uses the Discord Visual studio Csharp NuGet DiscordRPC by lachee.
+Thank you for using!